opengisch/qgis-plugin-ci/docs/configuration/options.md

 Side note, the plugin path shouldn't have any dash character.

 You can find a template `.qgis-plugin-ci` in this repository.
-You can read the docstring of the file `qgispluginci/parameters.py` to know parameters which are available in the file.
+You can read the docstring of the [Parameters module](/_apidoc/qgispluginci.parameters) to know parameters which are available in the file.

 ## Options